 We also produced leaflets for the SDNP visitor centers and a “Pawsport”; which carried important information such as microchip number, pet insurance details and contacts in case of an emergency.
 Decorated with the campaign branding, the Pawsport also lists the key TTL topics as paw print bullet points.

-Tilt were as excited about the take the lead campaign as we were.
-They listened carefully to our brief and immersed themselves in the project so they really understood the challenges we face and the reasoning behind our key messages.
-They channelled their spirit, energy and enthusiasm to capture the exact messaging we needed in a really clear, professional and fun way.
+Tilt were as excited about the Take The Lead campaign as we were.
+They listened carefully to our brief and immersed themselves in the project so they really understood the challenges we faced and the reasoning behind our key messages.
+They channelled their spirit, energy and enthusiasm to capture the exact messaging in a really clear, professional and fun way.
 Most importantly we now have campaign material which has a lasting legacy that can be used for years to come.

 KATY SHERMAN ACTIVITIES & ENGAGEMENT OFFICER